thebeaverhead/cakephp-bulk-notifications/README.md

 ```

 Shell BulkNotifications supports config `BulkNotifications.send_delay` in seconds (30sec by default)
-It won't sent an incremental email if it has been created or updated less than 30 sec ago
+It won't sent an incremental email if previous notification has been created or updated less than 30 sec ago.

 In config/app.php you can add:
 ```php
 'BulkNotifications' => [